-Your master suite is more than just the place you rest your head at night; it is a private space to relax away from the open, community rooms of the rest of the home.
-Including specific features in your suite’s design can ensure that your private oasis is an area that fits your needs and wants.
+Your master suite is more than just the place you rest your head at night; it is also a secluded space to relax away from the open, community rooms of the rest of the home.
+Including specific features in your master suite’s design ensures that your private oasis is an area that fits both your needs, and your style.

 The privacy of a master bathroom allows opportunity to create a space that works for your needs without worrying about guests or other members of the family.
-Perhaps you want a vanity area for getting ready or jack and jill sinks to eliminate traffic in the morning.
+For example, perhaps you want a vanity area for getting ready or Jack and Jill sinks to eliminate traffic in the morning.
 Add creative depth to the space by including a walk-in shower or perhaps a Jacuzzi bathtub separate from your shower.
-If you are someone who prefers to have your lavatory in a more private setting, consider a pony wall or secluded room for this particular feature.
+If you are someone who prefers to have your commode in a more private setting, consider a pony wall or secluded room for this particular feature.

 Including a sitting room into your master suite design can be used for many things, from quiet reflection to intimate conversation.
-Consider what kind of mood you want this space to achieve; do you want it to be a place to get away or relax?
-Use it as a private library where you can get lost in a book or simply as a quiet room away from the traffic and commotion of the main gathering areas.
+Consider what kind of mood you want this space to achieve; do you want it to be a place to get away and relax?
+Then use it as a private library where you can get lost in a book or simply as a quiet room away from the traffic and commotion of the main gathering areas.

-Picture yourself waking up to a breathtaking view outside your bedroom window and being able to enjoy that view in the privacy of your own porch or balcony.
-Creating secluded, private outdoor spaces that are accessible by your master suite allows you to interact with the outdoors that surrounds your home while offering the solace of privacy.
+Picture yourself waking up to a breathtaking view outside your bedroom window and being able to enjoy that view in the privacy of your own patio or balcony.
+Designing secluded, outdoor spaces that are accessible from your master suite allows you to interact with the land that surrounds your home while offering the solace of privacy.

 The features of your timber frame master suite do not have to end with a bathroom or a closet, add an adjoined Jacuzzi area or a fireplace to keep you warm during the colder months.
 By working with your architect, you can create unique elements in your design that will offer the most out of your master bedroom.